HONBU, KYOTO, JAPAN

 In 2015 March, on the occasion of Fiftieth Anniversary of USA DNBK Bushin Kan, commemorative America Butoku Sai and Gasshuku was held in Virginia Beach where nearly five hundred participants from ten nations joined in the landmark celebration event.
 In this signature year, The Peace Monument of ancient boulders and stone park was dedicated for world peace, safety and prosperity for all nations and people on this globe.
 The Peace Garden was dedicated in the MacArthur memorial courtyard in the city of Norfolk in honor of Mrs. Jean MacArthur, wife of General Douglas MacArthur for her extensive contributions to the world peace.

 In 2016 April, Fifth WBS was staged in Kyoto Butokuden with great venue of excitements in celebration of Butoku spirit worldwide.
 Over 700 participants from 25 nations attended the week long venue of significant Budo and cultural activities.
 Her Imperial Highness, Princess Akiko attended the opening ceremony for the first time in the history of DNBK and delivered the keynote royal message on the topic of heart and spirit of Japanese traditions.
 It was a heart-moving moment for all attendants.

 In 2017 August 5, in Clermont-Ferrand France, the France Butoku Sai and International Youth Butoku Sai was held in commemoration of 110th anniversary of Franco-Japan treaty and 159th anniversary of Franco-Japan Commerce, Trade and Amity Treaty.
 The special Japanese Sakura Park for Peace and Stone Monument was dedicated in the city park.
 Honbu delegations led by Tesshin Hamada and Yutaka Takeda attended while the Mayor of Clermont-Ferrand presided over the ceremonial occasion.
 Hanshi, Andre Cognard and France Shibu members as well as many attending DNBK ID leaders made significant contributions to this celebratory event held in France.
 Over 500 DNBK ID members from 15 nations partook in the auspicious France Butoku Sai.

 The DNBK ID intends to develop broader representations worldwide in the future.
-The society aims not only to preserve classical traditions and legacies of Japanese Budo and Bujutsu but also to foster greater international understanding, goodwill, mutual understanding and to promote world peace and harmony through martial arts training, education and relevant exchanges.
+The society aims not only to preserve classical traditions and legacies of Japanese Budo and Bujutsu but also to foster greater international understanding, goodwill, mutual understanding and to promote world peace and harmony through martial arts training, educational opportunities, and relevant exchanges.